Ida Lupino

-As an actress, her best known films are The Adventures of Sherlock Holmes (1939) with Basil Rathbone; They Drive by Night (1940) with George Raft and Humphrey Bogart; High Sierra (1941) with Bogart; The Sea Wolf (1941) with Edward G. Robinson and John Garfield; Ladies in Retirement (1941) with Louis Hayward; Moontide (1942) with Jean Gabin; The Hard Way (1943); Deep Valley (1947) with Dane Clark; Road House (1948) with Cornel Wilde and Richard Widmark; While the City Sleeps (1956) with Dana Andrews and Vincent Price; and Junior Bonner (1972) with Steve McQueen.
+As an actress, Lupino's best known films are The Adventures of Sherlock Holmes (1939) with Basil Rathbone; They Drive by Night (1940) with George Raft and Humphrey Bogart; High Sierra (1941) with Bogart; The Sea Wolf (1941) with Edward G. Robinson and John Garfield; Ladies in Retirement (1941) with Louis Hayward; Moontide (1942) with Jean Gabin; The Hard Way (1943); Deep Valley (1947) with Dane Clark; Road House (1948) with Cornel Wilde and Richard Widmark; While the City Sleeps (1956) with Dana Andrews and Vincent Price; and Junior Bonner (1972) with Steve McQueen.

-She also directed more than 100 episodes of television shows in a variety of genres, including westerns, supernatural tales, situation comedies, murder mysteries, and gangster stories.
+Lupino also directed more than 100 episodes of television shows in a variety of genres, including westerns, supernatural tales, situation comedies, murder mysteries, and gangster stories.
 She was the only woman to direct an episode of the original The Twilight Zone series ("The Masks"), and the only director to star in an episode ("The Sixteen-Millimeter Shrine").

 Early life and family

 Lupino was born at 33 Ardbeg Road in Herne Hill, London, to actress Connie O'Shea (also known as Connie Emerald) and music hall comedian Stanley Lupino, a member of the theatrical Lupino family, which included Lupino Lane, a song-and-dance man.
+She was raised Catholic.
 Her great-grandfather, George Hook, changed his name to Lupino.
-Her father, a top name in musical comedy in the UK encouraged her to perform at an early age.
-He built a backyard theatre for Lupino and her sister Rita (1921–2016), who also became an actress and dancer.
+Her father, a top name in musical comedy in the UK, encouraged her to perform at an early age.
+He built an outdoor theatre for Lupino and her sister Rita (1921–2016), who also became an actress and dancer.
 Lupino wrote her first play at age seven and toured with a travelling theatre company as a child.
-By the age of ten, Lupino had memorised the leading female roles in each of Shakespeare's plays.
-After her intense childhood training for stage plays, Ida's uncle Lupino Lane assisted her in moving towards film acting by getting her work as a background actress at British International Studios.
+By the age of ten, Lupino had memorised the leading female roles in Shakespeare's plays.
+After her childhood training for stage plays, Ida's uncle Lupino Lane assisted her in moving towards film acting by getting her work as a background actress at British International Studios.

-She wanted to be a writer, but in order to please her father, Lupino enrolled in the Royal Academy of Dramatic Art.
+She wanted to be a writer, but to please her father Lupino enrolled in the Royal Academy of Dramatic Art.
 She excelled in a number of "bad girl" film roles, often playing prostitutes.
 Lupino did not enjoy being an actress and felt uncomfortable with many of the early roles she was given.
 She felt that she was pushed into the profession due to her family history.